 Who can retire in Portugal?

-Portugal, situated in Western Europe, is a firm favorite with retirees looking to enjoy a high quality of life, stay active, and soak up a relaxed pace of life.
+Portugal, situated in Western Europe, is a firm favorite with retirees looking to enjoy a high quality of life, stay active, and soak up a relaxed pace of life in the best places to live in Portugal.
 While specifics may vary depending on your nationality, here is information on how European Union (EU) citizens and non-EU citizens can retire to Portugal.

 EU/EEA/EFTA citizens